Last Updated June 19, 2020

 Refund Policies & Procedures

-Communication regarding housing refunds and the specific processes have been communicated directly to housing students.
+All refunds related to spring semester have been communicated directly to students.

 COVID-19 Emergency Notification